-- Section 157 of the Education Act 2002 (Independent schools only, including academies and CTCs) - The Education (Independent Schools Standards) (England) Regulations 2003 (Independent schools only, including academies and CTCs) - The Safeguarding Vulnerable Groups Act 2006 - The Teacher Standards 2012 - Working Together to Safeguarding Children 2018 - Keeping Children Safe in Education 2021 - Information Sharing 2018 - What to do if you're worried a child is being abused 2015
+- Education Act 2002 Section 175 (maintained schools only) - Education Act 2002 Section 157 (Independent schools incl Academies and CTC's) - The Education (Independent School Standards) (England) Regulations 2003 - The Safeguarding Vulnerable Groups Act 2006 - Teachers' Standards (Guidance for school leaders, school staff and governing bodies) - Working Together to Safeguarding Children - Keeping Children Safe in Education - Information Sharing 2018

-7. Policy Principles
+What to do if you're worried a child is being abused

+4. Policy Principles, Aims and Values

-The welfare of the child is paramount.
+The welfare of the child is paramount:

-- All children regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, mental wellbeing and moral development of the individual child. - Pupils and staff involved in child protection issues will receive appropriate support and supervision.
+- All children regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - We recognise that all adults, including temporary staff1, volunteers and governors, all have a duty to protect our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, mental wellbeing and moral development of the individual child. - Pupils and staff involved in child protection issues will receive appropriate support and supervision.